revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBuffer/CurrentBackgroundColor.md

 # ConsoleBuffer.CurrentBackgroundColor property

 Current background color of the console buffer.
-When rendering a buffer, if a cell has no defined background color (i.e. AnsiColor.Default), then this color is rendered.
+When rendering a buffer, if a cell has no defined background color (i.e. Default), then this color is rendered.

 ```csharp
 public AnsiColor CurrentBackgroundColor { get; set; }